guacsec/guac/docs/Compose.md

 ### Note

-If you are running into trouble getting the server started up, you can try runnning `docker-compose down` first.
+If you are running into trouble getting the server started up, you can try running `docker-compose down` first.
 Because docker compose caches the containers used, the unclean state can cause issues.

 ## Start Ingesting Data